 Numerous studies have previously explored the interrelation of politics and financial markets.
-Government policies, privatization, regulations, political stability, uncertainty surrounding elections, and government contracts can impact financial markets (e.g., Tirtiroglou et al., 2004; Dinc and Gupta, 2011; Goodell et al., 2020).
+Government policies, privatization, regulations, political stability, uncertainty surrounding elections, and government contracts can impact financial markets (e.g. Tirtiroglou, Bhabra, and Lel 2004; Dinc and Gupta 2011; Goodell, McGee, and McGroarty 2020).
 Several studies even reported the role of political scandals for the benefit of individual firms.
-Cooper et al. (2010), for example, show that firms which contribute to political parties tend to exhibit stronger abnormal stock returns.
+Cooper, Gulen, and Ovtchinnikov (2010), for example, show that firms which contribute to political parties tend to exhibit stronger abnormal stock returns.
 In comparison to these studies, we do not explore in this study the impact of a fundamental change on firms' benefit due to politicians' involvement.
 Instead, we test the role of a politician's statements and his perception of stale news.
 Stated differently, if markets were totally efficient, no response should have taken place due to Trump's fake news.

 We focus on reviewing studies here on the impact of Trump's influence while in the administration that is closest to what we test empirically in this study.
 Allcott and Gentzkow (2017) empirically examine the 2016 US presidential election and find that President Trump's hoaxes were remembered more vividly, and more people supporting Trump shared them on Facebook compared to Hillary Clinton.
-Studies report the impact of the 2016 shock election of Trump on domestic stock returns (Wagner et al., 2018), well-being (Pinto et al., 2020), and international stock returns with relevant political connections (Fink and Stahl, 2020).
+Studies report the impact of the 2016 shock election of Trump on domestic stock returns (Wagner, Zeckhauser, and Ziegler 2018), well-being (Pinto et al. 2020), and international stock returns with relevant political connections (Fink and Stahl 2020).
 Tillmann (2020) also shows that President Trump's pressure made the Fed reduce interest rates.
 Several studies have also explored the impact of Trump's tweets.
-It is reported that his tweets influence negatively Russia's ruble (Afanasyev et al., 2021), are often covered on Fox News, and thus influence traditional media sources (Morales et al., 2021), and more often negatively influence financial markets (Brans and Scholtens, 2020; Gjerstad et al., 2021; Machus et al., 2022).
+It is reported that his tweets influence negatively Russia's ruble (Afanasyev, Fedorova, and Ledyaeva 2021), are often covered on Fox News, and thus influence traditional media sources (Morales, Schultz, and Landreville 2021), and more often negatively influence financial markets (Brans and Scholtens 2020; Gjerstad et al. 2021; Machus, Mestel, and Theissen 2022).
 In comparison to these studies, we explore the impact of Trump's fake news on stock market returns.
 We explore separately the magnitude of the relation for fake news distributed through social media and traditional media sources.

 Our work is also closely linked to a recently growing field to the extent that fake news influences financial markets.
-Both Clarke et al. (2021) and the concurrent study by Kogan et al. (2021) use fake news as identified later by the SEC between 2011 and 2013 that is distributed to investors through the Seeking Alpha platform.
+Both Clarke et al. (2021) and the concurrent study by Kogan, Moskowitz, and Niessner (2021) use fake news as identified later by the SEC between 2011 and 2013 that is distributed to investors through the Seeking Alpha platform.
 Clarke et al. (2021) find that fake news receives comparatively more investor attention, that readers cannot identify fake news, and that it is possible to predict fake news with the use of algorithms.
 They also find that fake news may generate high volume and volatility, but after controlling for legitimate articles' counterpart activity, fake news generates relatively fewer increases in volume and volatility showing some evidence of efficiency in the financial markets.
-Kogan et al. (2021) instead find that fake news is related to high volume and volatility potentially due to the disagreement on the eligibility of the fake news.
+Kogan, Moskowitz, and Niessner (2021) instead find that fake news is related to high volume and volatility potentially due to the disagreement on the eligibility of the fake news.